-- IV.
+- II.
+A diagnostic facet joint injection or medial branch block is considered positive when there is documentation that the patient reported a response of at least 80% pain relief reported for the duration of the effect of the local anesthetic. - III.
+When medical necessity criteria are met, no more than two diagnostic facet joint injections/medial branch blocks may be required to determine whether back pain originates in the facet joint or nerves surrounding the facet joint.
+The patient's response to the first two injection(s) must be documented.
+Subsequent facet injections/medial branch blocks are considered therapeutic, rather than diagnostic (see Policy Statement VII.J.). - IV.
 It may be necessary to perform the facet joint injection/medial branch block at the same facet joint level(s) bilaterally; however, no more than three facet joint levels may be injected during the same session/procedure. - V. Following a spinal fusion, a diagnostic facet joint injection/medial branch block may be performed immediately above or below the fused level, if a prior injection/block was negative. - VI.
 Facet joint injections/medial branch blocks can expose individuals to potential complications and should only be performed for neck pain or low-back pain in the absence of an untreated radiculopathy (with the exception of radiculopathy caused by a facet joint synovial cyst).
 Diagnostic facet joint injections/medial branch blocks should, therefore, only be performed when anticipating that, if successful, radiofrequency joint denervation/ablation procedures (facet neurotomy, facet rhizotomy) would be considered as an option at the diagnosed levels. - VII.
 An in-dwelling catheter to administer a continuous infusion/intermittent bolus should be used only in a hospital setting.
 It is inappropriate to code the use of a catheter for single-episode injection(s) that is/are commonly performed in an outpatient setting as an in-dwelling catheter for continuous infusion/intermittent bolus. - VIII.
 When medical necessity criteria are met, a total of three ESIs per episode of pain, per region, may be performed in six months, not to exceed four ESIs per region in 12 months. - IX.
-An ESI should be performed with the use of fluoroscopic or CT guidance and the injection of a contrast, with the exception of an emergent situation or when fluoroscopic/CT guidance or the injection of contrast is contraindicated (e.g., pregnancy). - X. There is insufficient scientific evidence to support the scheduling of a "series-of-three" ESIs in either a diagnostic or therapeutic approach.
-The medical necessity of subsequent injections should be evaluated individually, based on the response of the individual to the previous injection with regard to clinically relevant, sustained reductions in pain, decreased need for medication, and improvement in the individual's functional abilities. - XI.
-When performing therapeutic TFESIs, no more than two nerve root levels should be injected during the same session/procedure. - XII.
-When performing a diagnostic SNRB, only an injection at a single level/side during the same procedure should be performed.
+An ESI should be performed with the use of fluoroscopic or CT guidance and the injection of a contrast, except for an emergent situation or when fluoroscopic/CT guidance or the injection of contrast is contraindicated (e.g., pregnancy). - X. There is insufficient scientific evidence to support the scheduling of a "series-of-three" ESIs in either a diagnostic or therapeutic approach.
+The medical necessity of subsequent injections should be evaluated individually, based on the response of the individual to the previous injection about clinically relevant, sustained reductions in pain, decreased need for medication, and improvement in the individual's functional abilities. - XI.
+When performing therapeutic TFESIs, no more than two contiguous nerve root levels (unilateral or bilateral) should be injected during the same session/procedure. - XII.
+When performing a diagnostic SNRB, only an injection at a single level/side during the same session/procedure should be performed.